n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Redis/README.md

 # Redis

-[Redis](https://redis.io/) is an open source, in-memory data structure store, used as a database, cache and message broker.
+[Redis](https://redis.io/) is an open-source, in-memory data structure store, used as a database, cache and message broker.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Redis/README.md).